FAQs Regarding the Conflict of Commitment and Reportable Outside Activities Policy

 A Conflict of Commitment is defined as a situation in which:

-- An employee's Reportable Outside Activities would likely interfere with the employee's ability to fulfill his or her commitment to the University; or
+- An employee's Reportable Outside Activities would likely interfere with the employee's ability to fulfill their commitment to the University; or

 - An employee's responsibilities, financial interest or opportunity for personal benefit in connection with a Reportable Outside Activity would likely interfere with the employee's professional judgment in exercising any University duty or responsibility.